panzerdragoonlegacy/website/DEVELOPMENT.md

    `docker-compose up`

-4. If new attachment styles have been added to the codebase since the backup was created you can generate these inside the container:
+4. If new attachment styles have been added to the codebase since the backup was created you can generate these inside the container (this will take a while):

    `docker-compose exec app bash`

    `bundle exec rake paperclip:refresh:missing_styles`

+5. Open http://localhost:3000 in a web browser and confirm that the complete website (database and file attachments) has been restored as expected.

 ## Running the Test Suite

-1. If it does not already exist, create the test database:
+1. If it does not already exist, create the test database, reusing the database user and password that we set up for the development database:

+   `docker exec -it website-database-1 psql -U postgres`

+   `DROP DATABASE panzerdragoonlegacy_test;` (if required)

+   `CREATE DATABASE panzerdragoonlegacy_test;`

+   `GRANT ALL PRIVILEGES ON DATABASE panzerdragoonlegacy_test TO panzerdragoonlegacy;`

+   `ALTER DATABASE panzerdragoonlegacy_test OWNER TO panzerdragoonlegacy;`

+   `\q`

+2. Load the database schema into the test database:

-   `docker-compose exec app bin/rails db:create RAILS_ENV=test`
+   `docker-compose exec app rails db:schema:load RAILS_ENV=test`

-2. Run this test suite:
+3. Run the test suite (this will take a while):

    `docker-compose exec app bin/rspec`